vitabaks/docs/docs/management/system-commands.md

 Commands for managing cluster services directly on the database servers.

 :::warning
-This page is optional.
 Manual changes to cluster configuration or services are not recommended for routine operations — prefer **Autobase** to apply configuration changes and manage services.
 :::

 This guide covers the basic commands for managing various services in your PostgreSQL cluster.
 It includes instructions for working with Patroni, PostgreSQL, PgBouncer, etcd, and other essential services.